javanderwal/readapra/README.md

-- [Quarterly Authorised Deposit-taking Institution Property Exposures Statistics (QADIPEXS)](https://www.apra.gov.au/quarterly-authorised-deposit-taking-institution-statistics) (Both the current and historic series)
+- [Quarterly Authorised Deposit-taking Institution Property Exposures Statistics (QADIPEXS)](https://www.apra.gov.au/quarterly-authorised-deposit-taking-institution-statistics) (both the current and historic series)

-- [Monthly Authorised Deposit- taking Institution Statistics (MADIS)](https://www.apra.gov.au/monthly-authorised-deposit-taking-institution-statistics) (Both the current and historic series)
+- [Monthly Authorised Deposit- taking Institution Statistics (MADIS)](https://www.apra.gov.au/monthly-authorised-deposit-taking-institution-statistics) (both the current and historic series)

 - [Authorised Deposit-taking Institution Points of Presence Statistics (ADIPOPS)](https://www.apra.gov.au/authorised-deposit-taking-institutions-points-of-presence-statistics)

 ## Example

-Using the `readapra` package it is extremely easy to download and import APRA’s statistical publication data into R. This allows for the easy visualisation of the data using packages such as ggplot2.
+The ability to download and import APRA’s statistical publications with `readapra` greatly eases the analysis and visualisation of this data via packages such as `ggplot2`.

+The following example demonstrates the plotting of total resident assets on a monthly basis for Australia’s four major banks.

+We start by first librarying the required packages:

 ``` r
 library(readapra)